Free assessment

 Rate

-Indicative rates as of marzo 2026.
+Indicative rates as of June 2026.
 Final conditions depend on your profile, negotiation and each bank's individual assessment.
 See our mortgage comparator for updated conditions.

 Financing for non-residents: what banks typically assess